Moreno (Portuguese footballer)

-João Miguel da Cunha Teixeira (born 19 August 1981), known as Moreno, is a Portuguese retired footballer who played mainly as a defensive midfielder, currently a manager.
+João Miguel da Cunha Teixeira (born 19 August 1981), known as Moreno, is a Portuguese former professional footballer who played mainly as a defensive midfielder.
+He is the manager of Liga Portugal 2 club Felgueiras.

-He spent most of his professional career with Vitória de Guimarães, and also had a one-and-a-half-year spell in England with Leicester City.
+He spent most of his career with Vitória de Guimarães, and had a one-and-a-half-year spell in England with Leicester City.
 Over 12 seasons, he amassed Primeira Liga totals of 185 matches and six goals.

-As a manager, he was also mostly associated with Vitória, including two spells in charge of the first team, additionally managing Chaves in the top flight.
+As a manager, Moreno was also mostly associated with Vitória, including two stints in charge of the first team, additionally managing Chaves in the top flight.

 Playing career

 Early years and Vitória

 Born in the village of Urgezes, Guimarães, Moreno began playing professionally with F.C.
-Felgueiras – second division, not collecting one single league appearance – then moved to the lower leagues with C.A.
-Macedo de Cavaleiros and Clube Caçadores das Taipas.
-In the 2004–05 season, he joined Vitória S.C. of the Primeira Liga.
+Felgueiras – Segunda Liga, not collecting one single league appearance – then moved to the lower leagues with C.A.
+Macedo de Cavaleiros and Clube Caçadores das Taipas also on loan.
+In the 2004–05 season, he returned to his parent club Vitória S.C. in the Primeira Liga.

 Moreno contributed 14 matches as Vitória moved straight from the second tier into a third place in 2007–08 (although mainly as a substitute).
 He spent most of the following campaign as a central defender, due to the serious knee condition of teammate Henrique Sereno.

 Moreno appeared in 23 games in 2009–10 as the Minho side finished in sixth position, narrowly missing on qualification for the UEFA Europa League.